-1. Operate ESBSs with flow vanes attached to screen.

-2. Operate ESBSs with debris cleaners in automatic mode.
+- 1. Operate ESBSs with flow vanes attached to screen. - 2.
+Operate ESBSs with debris cleaners in automatic mode.
 Set cleaning frequency as required to maintain clean screens and good fish condition.
 Change cleaning frequency as needed.

-3. Inspect each ESBS once per month.

-4. If an ESBS is damaged or fails during the juvenile fish passage season, follow procedures detailed under unscheduled maintenance of ESBSs (see paragraph 3.1.2.1).
-In no case should a turbine unit be operated with a missing or a known nonoperating or damaged ESBS, except as noted.

-5. One-half of the ESBSs may be pulled after October 1 for maintenance as long as unscreened turbine units are not operated.

-6. Make formal determination at end of season as to adequacy of ESBS bar screen panels and debris cleaner brushes and replace components as necessary.

-7. Measure head differentials across VBSs at least once per week from April 1 through June 30 (more frequently if required) and biweekly for the remainder of the operating season.
+- 3. Inspect each ESBS once per month. - 4.
+If an ESBS is damaged or fails during the juvenile fish passage season, follow procedures detailed under unscheduled maintenance of ESBSs (see paragraph 3.1.2.1).
+In no case should a turbine unit be operated with a missing or a known non-operating or damaged ESBS, except as noted. - 5.
+One-half of the ESBSs may be pulled after October 1 for maintenance as long as unscreened turbine units are not operated. - 6.
+Make formal determination at end of season as to adequacy of ESBS bar screen panels and debris cleaner brushes and replace components as necessary. - 7.
+Measure head differentials across VBSs at least once per week from April 1 through June 30 (more frequently if required) and biweekly for the remainder of the operating season.
 Clean VBS when head differentials reach 1.5'.
 When a head differential of 1.5' is reached, the respective turbine unit should be operated at a reduced loading, not more than 110 MW, to minimize loading on the VBS and potential fish impingement until the VBS can be cleaned.
-Clean VBSs as soon as possible after a 1.5' head differential is reached.

-8. Inspect at least 2 VBSs at random across the powerhouse between the spring and summer migration periods.
+Clean VBSs as soon as possible after a 1.5' head differential is reached. - 8.
+Inspect at least 2 VBSs at random across the powerhouse between the spring and summer migration periods.
 If a debris accumulation is noted, inspect other VBSs and clean debris as necessary.

-1. Orifices clean and operating.
+- 1. Orifices clean and operating.
 Operate at least one 12" orifice per gatewell slot (preferably the north orifice).
 If the project is operating at MOP, additional orifices may be operated to maintain a full collection gallery.
 If orifices must be closed to repair any part of the facility, do not close orifices in operating turbine units with ESBSs in place for longer than 5 hours.
-Monitor fish conditions in gatewells hourly during orifice closure period.

-3. Orifice jets hitting no closer than 3' from wall (bypass gallery full).
+If possible, keep to under 3 hours.
+Monitor fish conditions in gatewells hourly during orifice closure period. - 2.
+Orifice lights operational and operating on open orifices. - 3.
+Orifice jets hitting no closer than 3' from wall (bypass gallery full).

-4. Backflush orifices at least once per day, and more frequently if required.
-During periods of high debris, orifices should be inspected and backflushed several times per day, as determined by the project biologist, to keep orifices clean.
-If debris is causing continual orifice plugging problems in a particular turbine unit gatewell, the respective turbine unit generation may be restricted to the lower end of the 1% turbine efficiency range to minimize orifice plugging problems.

-5. If utilizing the automatic orifice backflush system, inspect as determined by the project biologist (but at least once per work shift unless coordinated differently) to ensure that the orifices are opening and closing correctly and are clear of debris.
-The project biologist will determine the frequency of automatic orifice cycling and backflushing to maintain clear orifices.

-6. Water-up valve operational.
+- 4. Backflush orifices at least once per day, and more frequently if required.
+During periods of high fish and debris passage, April 1 through July 31, orifices should be inspected and backflushed once per shift or more frequently as determined by the project biologist, to keep orifices clean.
+If debris is causing continual orifice plugging problems in a particular turbine unit gatewell, the respective turbine unit generation may be restricted to the lower end of the 1% turbine efficiency range to minimize orifice plugging problems. - 5.
+If utilizing the automatic orifice backflush system, inspect as determined by the project biologist (but at least once per work shift unless coordinated differently) to ensure that the orifices are opening and closing correctly and are clear of debris.
+The project biologist will determine the frequency of automatic orifice cycling and backflushing to maintain clear orifices. - 6.
+Water-up valve operational.